twmacro/pyyeti/README.rst

     * Shock response spectra (SRS)
     * Rainflow cycle counting
     * Fatigue damage equivalent power spectral densities (PSD)
-    * Resample data with the "Lanczos" method
+    * Resample data with the Lanczos method
     * A "vectorized" writing module
     * A data-cursor for interacting with 2D x-y plots
     * Statistics tools for computing k-factors (for tolerance